numbats/startr/README.md

     └── index.qmd
 ```

+Note that `index.qmd` is the main content file for your module.
+You can include other files (e.g. `images/`, module specific `_extensions` etc.) in the module directory as needed.
+The top level `_extensions` folder should only contain the `quarto-webr-teachr` extensions.
+If you use `quarto add <ext>` to install extensions, you may need to move do not modify this folder.

 To preview your module as part of the listing website, run: `quarto preview modules/`.

 Your module should appear automatically on the website index page.
 You can then click through to the preview of your module.